jvivianwang/SpaceTrader/README.md

 [What I've done]
 -added alert when user did not select the default broom -display the number of brooms in the player summary page

+Jiawei 2/27/20
+[What I've done]
+-fixed connection between OlivanderSubscene and RegionMapPage